 The 1768 Treaty of Hard Labor, 1768 Treaty of Fort Stanwix, 1770 Treaty of Lochaber, and 1774 Treaty of Camp Charlotte pushed the limit of settlement further west, but the 1774 Quebec Act made clear that officials in London would not allow the scale of land speculation desired by the Virginia gentry.

 In addition to minimizing future military costs via the Proclamation of 1763, London officials also planned to recoup the costs of fighting the previous French and Indian War.
 Officials in London thought the North American colonist should pay their share of that military debt.

 After all, the colonists were the primary beneficiaries of the elimination of the French threat.
 An expensive surge of British military forces had been sent across the Atantic Ocean and those forces had created greater security for settlers on the western edge of the colonies.
 The Proclamation of 1763 limited land speculation in the Ohio River valley and elsewhere, but from Luray to the South Branch of the Potomac River (a distance of 60 miles) the threat of attack had been reduced.

-the French and Indian War made territory west of the Blue Ridge safer for settlement, stretching 60 miles from Luray to the Potomac River headwaters (red line), even before colonial officials negotiated modifications to the boundary line established by the Proclamation of 1763 (red line), safer for settlement
+the French and Indian War made 60 miles of backcountry, from the Blue Ridge to the boundary line established by the Proclamation of 1763 (red line), safer for settlement

 Source: US Geological Survey, The National Map